 Georgia educators also informed the development of the rubrics by which the student work samples are evaluated.
 The GAA portfolio entries are scored for four discrete dimensions: fidelity to standard, context, achievement/progress, and generalization.
 A separate score is assigned for each dimension.
 The focus is on academic content and skills.

-Kindergarten assembles a portfolio in English/Language Arts and Mathematics
+Kindergarten and Grades 3,4,6, and 7 assemble a portfolio in English Language Arts and Mathematics

 Portfolio Collection Periods: